Virginia Sports Betting

 As for the types of bets, Virginia books are well equipped.
 Bettors can pick from moneyline wagers, spreads, totals, build parlays and round robins, pick props, and even engage in Live Betting.
 With Live Betting the odds are updated in real time, on the fly.
 This allows a ridiculously fun level of engagement with a given event, since you can bet on virtually every play or action.

 While some forms of gambling have been around since settlers first landed at Jamestown, it took a few years (or centuries) for the state to make them legal.
 Virginia’s first foray into legal gaming took place in the early 1970s when the state gave the OK for charitable gaming.
 The Virginia Office of Charitable and Regulatory Programs was later created to oversee such activities, typically bingo, within the Commonwealth.

 The Virginia Lottery was established in 1987 and still operates today.
 In fact, the VA Lottery serves as the regulatory body for the state’s (now legal) sports betting industry.
 The Lottery offers a wide selection of daily draw games, plus interstate options like the Mega Millions and Powerball.
 All proceeds from the lottery feed directly into the state’s K-12 public schools.

-Daily Fantasy Sports are now free and clear of legislative purgatory in Virginia, too.
+Daily Fantasy Sports are now clear of legislative purgatory in Virginia, too.
 The Fantasy Contests Act passed in 2016 and placed the Department of Agriculture and Consumer Services as the regulatory group.
 It was one of the first such laws to pass in the U.S., inspiring a wave of similar legislation to sweep the country.